Neighborhood Structure Assisted Non-negative Matrix Factorization and its Application in Unsupervised Point-wise Anomaly Detection: Introduction

 Our research finds it beneficial to include the structural similarity information of data in the objective function of an NMF-based method, along with the original attribute information.
 Our specific approach is as follows.
 First, we convert the original data matrix into a graph object where each node represents an observation and each edge represents the virtual connection between a pair of data points.
 Then we apply a minimum spanning tree~\citep[MST]{prim:1957} on the graph to build a similarity matrix which is sparse, thus rendering computational efficiency.
 This MST-based similarity matrix also has the advantage to approximate the manifold structure of a local neighborhood~\citep{costa:2003}, better than simple Euclidean distances could.

 We refer to the resulting method in this paper as the neighborhood structure-assisted NMF (NS-NMF).
 We demonstrate the benefit of the neighborhood structure-assisted NMF in the mission of anomaly detection.
-Our study shows that the proposed NS-NMF considers the local invariance property of data points when clustering data in a low-dimensional space, and doing so makes NS-NMF a powerful method for anomaly detection.
-Local invariance property ensures that the data points maintain the same neighborhood structure in latent space as they do in the original space and thereby overcome the limitations imposed by the manifold structure.
+Our study shows that the proposed NS-NMF considers the local invariance property of data points while clustering data in a low-dimensional space, and doing so makes NS-NMF a powerful method for anomaly detection.
+Local invariance property ensures that the data points maintain the same neighborhood structure in the latent space, leading to better detection outcomes.